OvrK12/PyTorchTransformer/README.md

 # PyTorchTransformer
-PyTorch implementation of a transformer
+PyTorch implementation of a transformer according to the [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper.